Seeds We Sow: Release

-The album entered the Billboard 200 in the week of September 24, 2011.
-By reaching number 45, Seeds We Sow ties with 1984's Go Insane as Buckingham's second most successful album after his 1981 debut Law and Order.
+Seeds We Sow entered the Billboard 200 during the week of September 24, 2011 with 9,000 units sold.
+By reaching number 45, Seeds We Sow ties with 1984's Go Insane as Buckingham's second highest-charting album after his 1981 debut Law and Order.
 It also reached number 6 on the Billboard Rock Album Chart and number 5 on the Billboard Independent Albums Chart.
-The title track was also released as a single but failed to chart.
+The album was released physically on CD as an eleven-track album with an additional three tracks available as a digital download.
+It was also released as a limited-edition 180-gram red vinyl gatefold 2×LP via Back On Black records.